Skip to main content

 For GitLab to work, the cloud server must be accessible from the Internet.
 To do this, you need to create a private subnet and connect a public IP address — you can do this when creating the server.
 To configure GitLab when creating the server, you need to specify user data — user configuration parameters of the operating system.

-2. Click Create a server.
+2. Click Create Server.

-3. In the block Name and location:
+3. In the Name and Location block:

-4. In the block Source select the source from which the server will be created.
+4. In the Source block, select the source from which the server will be created.

-5. In the block Configuration Select a server configuration based on the number of GitLab users.
-If you have less than 500 users, choose a configuration with 4 vCPUs, 8GB RAM and 20GB boot disk size.
-If you have more than 500 users, look at system requirements in the official GitLab documentation.
+5. In the Configuration block, select a server configuration based on the number of GitLab users.
+If you have less than 500 users, choose a configuration with 4 vCPUs, 8 GB RAM and 20 GB boot disk size.
+If you have more than 500 users, see the system requirements in the official GitLab documentation.
 You can select:

 • fixed configuration — rulers in which the ratio of resources is fixed;

-The amount of RAM that is allocated to the server may be less than specified in the configuration — the operating system kernel reserves some RAM depending on the kernel version and distribution.
-You can check the allocated amount on the server using the command sudo dmesg | grep Memory.
+The amount of RAM allocated to the server may be less than the amount specified in the configuration — the operating system kernel reserves some RAM depending on the kernel version and distribution.
+You can check the allocated amount on the server with sudo dmesg | grep Memory.

 Once the server is created, you can disconnect additional disks from it or connect new ones.